Español

-Surgery is usually only used for small stage I or II vaginal cancers and for cancers that were not cured with radiation.
+Usually, surgery is only used for very early-stage vaginal cancers and for cancers that were not cured with radiation.
 The extent of the surgery depends on the size, location, and stage of the cancer.
+Surgery may be the only treatment needed for a very small vaginal cancer.

 This is sometimes called a wide excision.
 The surgeon takes out the cancer along with a nearby edge or rim of normal tissue.
-For VAIN, a local excision may be all that's needed.
+For vaginal intraepithelial neoplasia (VAIN), a local excision may be all that's needed.
 For small stage I cancers, treatment may include a local excision along with surgery to check the lymph nodes (see below).

 Vaginal cancer most often starts in the upper part of the vagina (near the cervix), so removing the cancer sometimes means also removing the cervix.
 If only the cervix is removed (leaving the rest of uterus behind), the operation is called a trachelectomy.
 (See Surgery for Cervical Cancer for more about this procedure.)
 This is rarely done to treat vaginal cancer.